ShreeniG99/AStats-Agentic-AI-for-Applied-Statistical-Practitioner-Workflows/README.md

 ## The Human-in-the-Loop Design

-The practitioner feedback loop is the central contribution — the piece that does not exist in any other prototype.
+The practitioner feedback loop is the central contribution of this project.

-Every analysis pauses before finalising and shows the practitioner the recommendation and reasoning.
-They can:
+Every analysis pauses before finalising.
+The practitioner can:

 - **Accept** — logged and complete
 - **Override** — choose any of 9 tests, give a reason, recorded
-- **Explain** — full plain-language explanation, offline, for all 9 tests
+- **Explain** — full plain-language explanation offline for all 9 tests
-- **Correct** — flag that the data is actually non-normal, or actually repeated measures
+- **Correct** — flag that data is actually non-normal, or actually repeated measures

-**Every interaction is saved:**
+Every interaction is saved:

 ```json
 {